vincode-io/Zavala/docs/_pages/help/Text_Formatting_Philosophy.md

 ## Less is More

 Text formatting in Zavala may feel a little restrictive at first.
 You can bold and italicize text and that is about it.
 But, there is a reason we don’t go all out and allow full Rich Text Formatting.
-Most of the reasons are because of how we use and publish writings in contemporary times.
+Most of the reasons are because of how people use and publish writings in contemporary times.

 ## Colors